LegendApp/presentation-local-first/slides/slides.md

         previous: 'hello@bluths.com',
         value: 'annyong@bluths.com',
     },
-};
+}
 ```

 <!--
 The key to making all this work is that we know what fields are changing, so the sync engine can cache the pending changes.

-So when we restart and come back online, we first receive the latest data from the server, then re-apply the saved changes on top of the newly synced data and if it's still changed it will keep trying to send the update.
+We keep track of data pending save until it's successful.
+So when we restart and come back online, we first receive the latest data from the server, then re-apply any pending changes on top of the newly synced data and if it's still changed it will keep trying to send the update.
 -->

 ---